 We feel as though we have been allowed to go through all the hardships of the past years to enable us to tackle this project knowing what is involved.

 In November 2017 the closures took place.
-Alexandra has been moved to the Day Centre in Bicester, originally opened for and used by the elderly of Bicester and the surrounding villages.
-She attends, along with elderly people who have conditions such as Alzheimer’s, dementia, strokes, Parkinson’s and similar medical problems.
-This is a very unsuitable service for both groups concerned.
+Alexandra was moved to the Day Centre in Bicester, originally opened for and used by the elderly of Bicester and the surrounding villages.
+She attended, along with elderly people who have conditions such as Alzheimer’s, dementia, strokes, Parkinson’s and similar medical problems.
+This was and still is a very unsuitable service for both groups concerned.

-We feel that our group has been marginalised and discriminated against because they can’t speak up for themselves.
-We are exhausted from the physical and emotional requirements of 24 hour care, and the worry about our children.
+We felt that our group had been marginalised and discriminated against because they couldn’t speak up for themselves.
+We were exhausted from the physical and emotional requirements of 24 hour care, and the worry about our adults.

 Most of the primary carers continue to care for their very dependent adults in their 40’s, 50’s and 60’s who are still living at home.
 We ourselves know firsthand the huge importance of Day Time Support and Respite Care services.
 They are invaluable.

 I know what it is like to be a carer, so I want to look after the other primary carers.

 What are we going to do about this?

 On February 16th 2017 I had a vision of a single storey building, and I clearly remember thinking,